 Due to the lack of signposted trails, you will be supported by a local qualified mountain guide.
 This is a very remote area.
 You should be a regular walker and have a good fitness level to get the most from these walks.

 When to go

-This trip is available to start on any date between the 6th of January and the 20th of December.
-The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
+This trip is available year-round.
+The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.

 July is the hottest month in the Atlas Mountains with an average temperature of 29°C (84°F), and the coldest is January at 13°C (55°F), with the most daily sunshine hours at 11 in July.
 Some walks are above the snow line year-round.

 Please note that during Ramadan and Eid al-Adha’s festival times, many restaurants and shops will be closed, which may affect your trip experience.
 Ramadan and Eid al-Adha change yearly.
 Ramadan 2024 is expected to begin 11 March and end 09 April (Eid al-Fitr).
 Eid al-Adha 2024 is expected to be from 16 June to 20 June.

 Please note that there might be supplements for bookings over Christmas and New Year’s Eve.